maubanel/GMS2-Getting-Started/npc-movement/README.md

 ##### `Step 6.`\|`GMGS`| :small_orange_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-You will see a yellow box that the NPC will start in and a green box for it to trabvel to.
+You will see a yellow box that the NPC will start in and a green box for it to travel to.

 ![level running with begining and end point](images/EmptyLevel.png)